 Tuesday, November 15, 2011

 Songs to even out my scrobbles...
-(Airborne Toxic Event, Justin Townes Earl, Candlebox)
+(Airborne Toxic Event, Justin Townes Earle, Candlebox)

-To be honest, I had to force myself to listen to some other music for this week’s post because I spent 99.9% of the week listening to Pearl Jam.
-I’m pretty sure that no one wanted to have to read another one of those posts where I get all nostalgic about being 14 and then get all moony over the front man and his weird emotional quirks.
+I had to force myself to listen to something other than Pearl Jam this week.
+I’m pretty sure that no one wanted to read another post where I get all nostalgic about being 14 and then get all moony over the front man and his weird emotional quirks.
 Plus, this week, I’m into bassist, so here’s to you Jeff Ament and your 20 years of funny hats.

 The Airborne Toxic Event – Welcome to Your Wedding Day

-I have been meaning to post this song for a few weeks, but I was trying to pair it with other songs that made me want to dance.
-Also, I’m pretty sure that this song includes deep social commentary about our government, but as I’m not sure, I kinda hoped that a few extra listens would make it clearer.
-Mostly, it made me want to car dance and day dream about Mikel Jollett (he's got a sexy mouth like that guy on Burn Notice).
+I have been meaning to post this song for a few weeks.
+I wanted to pair it with other songs that made me want to dance.
+Plus, I’ve been trying to figure out what the song is about.
+I hear a deep social commentary about our government and war.
+I hoped that a few more listens would make it more clear.
+Mostly, this song makes me want to dance (and yell and kick stuff) and then day dream about Mikel Jollett (he's got a sexy mouth like that guy on Burn Notice).
 That in itself is reason enough to post.

-Ahh, Justin Townes Earl… from what I can tell, the dude has a pretty crazy story I haven't seen anyone drop the f-bomb more often than him on Twitter, but he has some seriously awesome music.
+Ahh, Justin Townes Earl.
+From what I can tell, the dude has a pretty crazy life story, but he creates some seriously awesome music.
 I would try to classify it, but each album has a bit of a different sound.
 This song in particular strikes me as really old style country.
-Every time it shuffles in, I find it impossible to say no. It gets stuck in my head and heart and is just so super smooth.
+Every time it shuffles in, I find it impossible to say no. It gets stuck in my head and heart.
+It is so super smooth.

 This is a live version, but I seriously suggest that you listen to the album version.